All Episodes

 You don't need a PhD from Harvard.

-And I just, and there's so much corrupt, is there's such a corrupt nature in Washington and especially the news media.
+And I just, and there's so much corrupt, there's such a corrupt nature in Washington and especially the news media.

-I uh I take great delight being different from them and calling them out.
+I take great delight being different from them and calling them out.

 Well, you are totally different from them, and you do call them out, and you do stand for what you believe in.

-You stand on your principles, and it's that's uh that's hard to find these days, Sean.
+And that's hard to find these days, Sean.

 You know that.

-I mean, somebody you're not wishy-washy, you don't go with the polls, you don't go with the the subject azure or whatever that happens to be.
+You don't go with the subject azure or whatever that happens to be.

-You try to find out the truth, and when you find out the truth, you're you know, you stick with it.
+And when you find out the truth, you stick with it.

-We need that, Sonny.
+We need that, sonny.

-We appreciate you a whole lot of people.
+We appreciate you a whole lot.

-Oh, yeah, well, you know.
+Well, you know.

 That means I'm doing my job.